manosfragk/CatApiAppSolution/README.md

    ```

 2. **Run the Application**:

+Since migrations are automatically applied at startup, you do not need to manually apply them.
+Simply run the application using the following command:

    ```bash
    dotnet run
    ```
+This will automatically create the necessary database schema if it doesn't exist and run any pending migrations.

 The application will start, and you can access it at `https://localhost:7151` (by default).
 Swagger UI will be available at `https://localhost:7151/swagger`.